WHU - Startseite | Logo

 The WHU Entrepreneur Network

-SMARTUP! is a student club at WHU with the aim of giving students versatile insights into the early stages of entrepreneurship.
+Smartup is a student club at WHU with the aim of giving students versatile insights into the early stages of entrepreneurship.
 We organize a variety of events, including company tours across Germany, on-campus workshops, and networking fairs to connect with potential co-founders from other universities.

 Start-Up Academy